cylc/cylc-admin/dec-workshop-agenda.md

   - (Cylc Development and working practices)
   - (as we have a bunch of new team members!)
   - git, GitHub, GitHub Flow, testing, Travis CI, Codacy, Riot.im or Slack?, etc.
-  - The development roadmap: what's been discussed and decided so far?
+  - Development roadmap: what's been discussed and decided so far?
   - Then: begin Tuesday's Architecture discussion early, if possible

 ### Tuesday